Zacks Investment Research Upgrades Erste Group Bank (OTCMKTS:EBKDY) to “Buy”

-Erste Group Bank (OTCMKTS:EBKDY) was upgraded by Zacks Investment Research from a “sell” rating to a “buy” rating in a note issued to investors on Tuesday, Zacks.com reports.
-The firm presently has a $17.00 price target on the financial services provider’s stock.
-Zacks Investment Research‘s price objective would indicate a potential upside of 7.26% from the stock’s previous close.
+Erste Group Bank (OTCMKTS:EBKDY) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research note issued to investors on Tuesday, Zacks.com reports.
+The firm presently has a $18.00 price target on the financial services provider’s stock.
+Zacks Investment Research‘s price objective would suggest a potential upside of 11.87% from the stock’s current price.

 According to Zacks, “The Erste Bank der Muster is a traditional banking group and providering financial services in Central and Eastern Europe.
 It focuses on retail and SME banking.
 It offers a range of products through group-wide bundling of product know how into Competence Centres covering, among others, Debt financing, Equity capital markets ,Mergers and acquisitions,Debt advisory, Project financing, Syndication, Real Estate financing and solutions, Infrastructure Finance & Public Sector, Merchant Banking / Private Equity, Leasing solutions (IMMORENT), and Corporate Cash Management.
 Its customers can avail its products in netbanking, wether it is Komfort-Kredit, Profit account, Bonus account, Building society contract, Pension plan or the order of MasterCard or VISA Card.
 Erste Bank focuses on private clients, corporate clients and the public sector. it offers all financial products under one roof.
 It operates in the areas of investment , construction and living , and leasing.
 Erste Bank is based in Vienna, Austria. “